GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 and `NAMESPACE` environment variables for your Joomla! cluster, and create a MySQL connection.

-### Restore Joomla! database and files from backup
+### Restore the Joomla! database and files from a backup

+To restore the Joomla! database and files from a backup, run the following
-Run the script:
+script:

 ```shell
 # Required: --app, --namespace and --backup-file.